 Whilst these figures are high, they’re perhaps nothing you haven’t heard before.
 However, to calculate the true cost of expense reporting to your business, we need to dig a little deeper still.
 This time to the indirect, hidden costs of the process.

-⌛ Wasted time on unproductivity
+⌛ Wasted time

 📈 Additional fees and interest rates